-The second part of the series "Benchmarks and Trials", of the series offers recommendation on how to best conduct benchmarks and trials in order to test ddifferent forecasting solutions against each other and the fit-for-purpose.
+The second part of the series "Benchmarks and Trials", of the series offers recommendation on how to best conduct benchmarks and trials in order to test different forecasting solutions against each other and the fit-for-purpose.

-The third part "Forecast Evaluation", provides information and guidelines regarding effective evaluation of forecasts, forecast solutions and benchmarks and trials.
+The third part "Forecast Evaluation", provides information and guidelines for the effective evaluation of forecasts and forecast solutions within benchmarks and trials as well as in other applications.

-If you already have experience in setting up a forecast solution and you have an up-to-date IT infrastructure, then it is recommended to go straight to part 2 or 3.
+If you already have experience in setting up a forecast solution and you have an upto-date IT infrastructure, then it is recommended to go straight to part 2 or 3.